esamattis/ts-box/README.md

 Q: Can I somehow type the error to other than `any`?

-A: No for the same reason the error is always `any` try-catch statements:
+A: No. For the same reason the error is always `any` try-catch statements:
 There's no way to guarantee the type of it since anything can throw at any point.
 You must use type guards to narrow the error type.